-Apple unveils $999 iPhone X, loses ‘home’ button
+Apple unveils iPhone X, iPhone 8, loses ‘home’ button

 APPLE TV GETS UPGRADE

-A new version of the Apple TV streaming device will be able to show video with sharper "4K" resolution and a colour-improvement technology called high-dynamic range, or HDR.
+A new version of the Apple TV streaming device will be able to show video at "4K" resolution – a step up from high definition – and a colour-improvement technology called high-dynamic range, or HDR.

 Many rival devices already offer these features.
-But there's not a lot of video in 4K and HDR yet, nor are there many TVs that can display it.
+But there isn't a lot of video in 4K and HDR yet, nor are there many TVs that can display it.
 Apple TV doesn't have its own display and needs to be connected to a TV.

 Apple said it's been working with movie studios to bring titles with 4K and HDR to its iTunes store.
 They will be sold at the same prices as high-definition video, which tends to be a few dollars more than standard-definition versions.
 Apple said it's working with Netflix and Amazon Prime to bring their 4K originals to Apple TV, too.